RoryEvers/make_10/README.md

 #### Test Driven Development

-Features such as the Welcome Message and Instructions can have tests written prior to building.
-They display simple text.
-Testing is recorded in a separate spreadsheet.
+Features could be tested in the process of building.
+Many display simple text.
 The calculator operates using methods for each operation (detailed below), and these can be tested easily as well.
+Testing is recorded in a separate spreadsheet (Manual Testing Spreadsheet - Test Cases.pdf ) that has been included in the docs folder.
+All tests passed or failed when expected to.

 #### Calculator methods